The Monaco Grand Prix

 A VIP experience during the Monaco Grand Prix

 Monte-Carlo Société des Bains de Mer provides its guests with exclusive experiences during the Monaco Grand Prix.
-The Paddock Lounge at the Hôtel Hermitage Monte-Carlo is now the place to be if you don’t want to miss any of the action.
+The Hôtel Hermitage Monte-Carlo is now the place to be if you don’t want to miss any of the action.
 Its terrace enjoys an unobstructed view of Port Hercules and the Formula One cars climbing up the hill through Beau Rivage, one of the fastest stretches of the track.
 It offers a finger food buffet and a giant screen so you can follow the race in real time.
 And to experience the thrills of being an F1 driver, take a seat in the virtual reality simulator to be pitted against world-champion drivers.
 Who will you pick to be your teammate?

 Each year, the Resort also offers several exclusive offers to experience the event to the full.
 They combine accommodation in its luxury establishments, like the Hôtel de Paris Monte-Carlo or the Hôtel Hermitage Monte-Carlo, with premium services like access to a VIP terrace to enjoy the best viewpoint or seats in the grandstands.
 Choose the package to suit you.